MusicDin/kumuluzee-samples/kumuluzee-database-schema-migrations-liquibase/README.md

 # KumuluzEE migrations with Liquibase

-> Create a simple REST service that uses Liquibase for database migrations.
+> Create a simple REST service that uses Liquibase for database schema migrations.

-The goal of this sample is to demonstrate the use of KumuluzEE Migrations with Liquibase.
+The goal of this sample is to demonstrate the use of KumuluzEE Database Schema Migrations with Liquibase.
-The tutorial will walk you through developing migrations at application startup and show you how to perform migrations while the application is already running.
+The tutorial will walk you through developing database schema migrations at application startup and show you how to perform database schema migrations while the application is already running.
 Required knowledge: basic familiarity with JPA, CDI and basic concepts of REST and JSON.

 ## Requirements